Meet the Directors

 In addition to working at North Crowley, Mr. Sample is also on the administrative staff for UT Arlington’s summer music camps serving as the Camp Supervisor.
 Hundreds of middle and high school musicians from across the region attend the Concert and Marching Band camps each summer to learn from some of the best instructors in their fields.
 He is also an active performer, currently playing Lead Trumpet for the East Fort Worth Community Jazz Band.

-The 2022-2023 school year is Mr. Sample’s eighth year in Crowley ISD and he is looking forward to another great year with the North Crowley High School Mighty Panther Band!
+The 2023-2024 school year is Mr. Sample’s ninth year in Crowley ISD and he is looking forward to another great year with the North Crowley High School Mighty Panther Band!

 Director of Percussion

-Ms. Sewell is excited to continue working with the North Crowley Mighty Panther Band.
-The 2022-2023 school year will be her second with Crowley ISD, and seventh as a band director.
+Mr. Farrell is excited to join the team with the North Crowley Mighty Panther Band.
+The 2023-2024 school year will be his first with Crowley ISD, and fifteenth as a band director.